smartcontractresearchforum/docs/en/hiring_research_project_management.md

 The Smart Contract Research Forum (SCRF) is hiring for a part-time, paid Research Project Manager (PM).
 SCRF has [many initiatives](https://github.com/smartcontractresearchforum/docs) on the go, so our ideal candidate will dig in, take ownership, and help the team [stay on track](https://github.com/orgs/smartcontractresearchforum/projects/4).

+## SCRF Mission

+SCRF is a premier, open discourse hub dedicated to web3 advancement with tools in place to amplify the latest quality research, reward contributions, deliver insights, and facilitate industry connections.
+Composed of an active international community, SCRF connects academic researchers with blockchain innovators to collaborate on solutions.

 ## Role Summary

 SCRF is seeking a highly motivated individual who is curious about blockchain technologies and finds satisfaction in taking a project from an idea and turning it into a success.